 Receive e-mail notification of new driver and firmware for your system and download updates from our website.

-We host laser clincs across the United States designed both for current laser owners as well as those interested in lasers.
+We host laser clinics across the United States designed both for current laser owners as well as those interested in lasers.

 An online resource for you to access technical articles about your laser, software and the industry in general.